 A main component of biogas is methane, as in the case of natural gas.
 Biogas is a renewable energy source and is seen as an effective tool to combat global warming.
 Osaka Gas began purchasing biogas in September 2010 on behalf of customers who are to receive the gas from us through our pipelines, in line with our “Biogas Procurement Guidelines” — a set of conditions we apply when we buy biogas for customers.

 It is a pilot project Osaka Gas launched jointly with Kobe City and Kobelco Eco-Solutions Co., Ltd., in which biogas produced at the processing plant in Kobe City is provided as our city gas to customers via gas pipelines operated by the Company.
-The amount of biogas we accept into our pipelines — whose brand name is “Kobe Biogas” — is about 800,000 m³ per year (equal to the gas consumed annually by about 2,000 households).
+The amount of biogas we accept into our pipelines — whose brand name is “Kobe Biogas” — is about 800,000 m3 per year (equal to the gas consumed annually by about 2,000 households).
 Furthermore, Osaka Gas began operating a digestion gas-based power generation project at the Tamatsu sewage treatment plant in Kobe City, and a similar project at the Iho water purification center in Takasago City, both in April 2018.

-OGTCS Co., Ltd., an Daigas Group company, began operating the “Power Generation Business Using Digester gas at Sewage Plants in Osaka City” in April 2017 in partnership with the Osaka City municipality, Tsukishima Kikai Co., Ltd., and Tsukishima Technology Maintenance Service Co., Ltd., Having combined power generation capacity of about 4,090 kW, the four power plants will generate electricity of about 25.8 million kWh annually, which is equal to the sum used at about 7,100 general household in a year.
+Meanwhile, OGTCS Co., Ltd., a Daigas Group company, began operating the “Power Generation Business Using Digester gas at Sewage Plants in Osaka City” in April 2017 in partnership with the Osaka City municipality, Tsukishima Kikai Co., Ltd., and Tsukishima Technology Maintenance Service Co., Ltd. Having combined power generation capacity of about 4,090 kW, the four power plants will generate electricity of about 25.8 million kWh annually, which is equal to the sum used at about 7,100 general household in a year.
 The project is one of the largest of its kind to be launched in Japan under the feed-in-tariff (FIT) power purchasing system, introduced in line with the Act on Special Measures Concerning the Procurement of Electricity from Renewable Energy Sources by Electricity Utilities.

 Trial Project for Supplying Biogas via Gas Pipes